Anahkiasen/cookie-monster/README.md

 ### Current version

-The current version is **1.040.09**.

-You can see a full history of all versions and what they changed by consulting the [Releases page](https://github.com/Anahkiasen/cookie-monster/releases).
+You can see the current version, and a full history of all versions and what they changed by consulting the [Releases page](https://github.com/Anahkiasen/cookie-monster/releases).

 ### What it does